2026-2

 - Within each portfolio select an Owning Business Unit.

-- Assign programs to a portfolio associated with the business unit desired for the program and its child projects.
+- Assign programs to parent portfolios associated with the business unit desired for the program and its child projects.

 After the above steps are completed, users will have access to the portfolios, programs, and projects that are associated with the business units in which they have been given security roles.